• Skip to main content

 Storage and Make Ahead Instructions

-Storage - Leftover Spaghetti and Meatballs can be stored in a single serving portion in the fridge and microwaved for lunch within 3 or 4 days.
+• Storage - Leftover Spaghetti and Meatballs can be stored in single serving portions in the fridge and microwaved for lunch within 3 or 4 days.
 The sauce can also be refrigerated separately and will keep up to 5 days.

-Grandpa often pre-makes this recipe ahead of time over the holidays when there are lots of busy meals in a row and a house full of people!
+• Grandpa often pre-makes these meatballs for a crowd ahead of time over the holidays when there are lots of busy meals in a row and a house full of people!

 What to Serve with Spaghetti & Meatballs